link-u/libavif-container/README.md

 # libavif-container

-A library to manipulate avif container.
-It's for neither decoding nor encoding.
+A library to parsing and writing avif container.

-Currently, it just supports **parsing** avif container.
-However, it also is planned to support **writing** avif files (not yet...).
+(It is not for neither decoding nor encoding.)

 ## Related repositories